safl/pychapel/docs/source/usage_examples.rst

 .. literalinclude:: /examples/python.numpy.synthetic.py
    :language: python
+   :linenos:

 Where the time-consuming, computational expensive and memory hungry portion of the application is the data-processing performed in the `simulate` function.

-When tasked with increasing the throughput of such appliacations the user can either choose to port to application to another language, write a Python-extension implemented in a lower-level language such as C or call into library-functions implemented in lower-level languages.
+When tasked with increasing the throughput of such applications the user can either choose to port the entire application to another language, write a Python-extension implemented in a lower-level language such as C or call into library-functions implemented in lower-level languages for a subset of the application.

-Using pyChapel, this can be achieve with little effort such as rewritten example below illustrates:
+Using pyChapel, a subset of the application can with little effort be rewritten such as the example below illustrates:

 .. literalinclude:: /examples/chapel.numpy.synthetic.py
    :language: python
+   :linenos:

 These two implementations can be executed by the commands::